aperullo/grayskull/docs/kubernetes/K8s_deploy_guide.md

 RKE sets up a production-ready cluster given a specially formatted inventory file.

-1. `scripts/generate_inventory -t inv_rke.yml.tpl > ../ansible/inventory/rke.yml`.
+1. `scripts/generate_inventory -t scripts/templates/inv_rke.yml.tpl> ../ansible/inventory/rke.yml`.
 This is a python script that will template out the IP addresses of the nodes in an RKE style inventory.
-2. `scripts/generate_inventory -t inv_ansible.yml.tpl > ../ansible/inventory/rke.ini`.
+2. `scripts/generate_inventory -t scripts/templates/inv_ansible.ini.tpl > ../ansible/inventory/rke.ini`.
 This is a python script that will template out the IP addresses of the nodes in an ansible style inventory.
 3. **(Optional)** If you want to provide custom certs to the kubernetes cluster follow [these steps](./rke_custom_certs.md) instead.
 Otherwise continue to the next step.
-4. `rke up --config inventory/rke.yml `.
+4. From the `ansible` directory run `rke up --config inventory/rke.yml`.
 This will start the deploy process.

 ```
 ...